Barangay: Organization

-The modern barangay is headed by elected officials, the topmost being the barangay captain.
-The barangay captain is aided by the Sangguniang Barangay (Barangay Council), whose members, called barangay kagawad ("councilors"), are also elected.
-The barangay is often governed from its seat of local government, the barangay hall.
+The modern barangay is headed by elected officials, with the barangay captain serving as its chief executive.
+The barangay captain is assisted by the Sangguniang Barangay (barangay council), whose seven members, called barangay councilors, are also elected.
+The barangay is generally governed from its seat of local government, the barangay hall.

-The council is considered a local government unit (LGU), similar to the provincial and municipal governments.
-The officials that make up the council are the barangay captain, seven barangay councilors, and the chairman of the Youth Council, or Sangguniang Kabataan (SK).
-Thus, there are eight members of the legislative council in a barangay.
+The Sangguniang Barangay serves as the legislative council of the barangay.
+It is composed of the barangay captain, seven barangay councilors, and the chairperson of the Sangguniang Kabataan (SK), who serves as an ex officio member.

-The council is in session for a new solution or a resolution of bill votes, and if the counsels and the SK are at a tie, the barangay captain uses their vote.
-This only happens when the SK, which is sometimes stopped and continued, In the absence of an SK, the council votes for a nominated Barangay Council president, and this president is not like the League of the Barangay Councilors, which is composed of barangay captains of a municipality.
+The barangay captain presides over meetings of the Sangguniang Barangay and may vote when necessary to break a tie.
+In the absence of an SK, the Sangguniang Barangay elects an acting SK chairperson from among the qualified members of the barangay.

-The Barangay Justice System, or Katarungang Pambarangay, is composed of members commonly known as the Lupon Tagapamayapa (justice of the peace).
-Their function is to conciliate and mediate disputes at the barangay level to avoid legal action and relieve the courts of docket congestion.
+The Barangay Justice System, or Katarungang Pambarangay, is composed of members commonly known as the Lupon Tagapamayapa.
+Its function is to conciliate and mediate disputes at the barangay level, helping to avoid litigation and reduce the caseload of the courts.

-Barangay elections are non-partisan and are typically hotly contested.
-Barangay captains are elected by first-past-the-post plurality (no runoff voting).
-Councilors are elected by plurality-at-large voting, with the entire barangay as a single at-large district.
-Each voter can vote for up to seven candidates for councilor, with the winners being the seven candidates with the most votes.
-Typically, a ticket consists of one candidate for barangay captain and seven candidates for councilors.
-Elections, inaugurations, and start of a new term and end of the current one for the post of punong barangay, barangay kagawads, and SK are usually held on various number of years and dates, with 2007 to 2013 are fixed to every three years and from October to November 30 of the year.
+Barangay elections are non-partisan.
+The barangay captain is elected by first-past-the-post plurality, while the seven barangay councilors are elected by plurality at-large voting, with the entire barangay serving as a single at-large district.
+Each voter may vote for up to seven candidates for councilor, with the seven candidates receiving the most votes elected.
+A ticket typically consists of one candidate for barangay captain and seven candidates for councilor.

-A barangay tanod, or barangay police officer, is an unarmed watchman who fulfills policing functions within the barangay.
-The number of barangay tanods differs from one barangay to another; they help maintain law and order in the neighborhoods throughout the Philippines.
+A barangay tanod, or barangay police officer, is an unarmed watchman who performs policing functions within the barangay.
+The number of barangay tanods varies from one barangay to another; they help maintain law and order in communities throughout the Philippines.

-Funding for the barangay comes from their share of the Internal Revenue Allotment (IRA), with a portion of the allotment set aside for the Sangguniang Kabataan.
-The exact amount of money is determined by a formula combining the barangay's population and land area.
+Funding for the barangay comes from its share of the National Tax Allotment (NTA), formerly known as the Internal Revenue Allotment (IRA), with a portion of the allotment set aside for the SK.
+The exact amount is determined by a formula based on the barangay's population and land area.